Business Conduct Guidelines for Employees and Officers

 - Employees should not illegally acquire or use any secret business information of a third party.

-- 7.Compliance with Procedures for Export and Import and Other Applicable Laws
+- 8.Compliance with Procedures for Export and Import and Other Applicable Laws

-- Employees should comply with the procedures for export and import and should not import prohibited goods.
+- Employees should comply with the export and import procedures and not engage in the export or import of prohibited goods.

-- For the purpose of securing the international peace and security, Employees should comply with not only applicable laws and regulations but also internal rules of the Company for the international security trade control when they export goods to any foreign country.
+- For the purpose of securing international peace and security, Employees should comply with not only all applicable laws and regulations, but also with the internal rules, etc. of the Company relating to security trade control when they export goods to any foreign country or engage in other such transactions.

 - Employees should be aware of laws and regulations applicable to the business of goods or services in which they are engaged.